8.4 Authentication Protocols

-We described how to encrypt messages and build authenticators in the first section and how to predistribute the necessary keys in the second section.
+So far we described how to encrypt messages, build authenticators, predistribute the necessary keys.
 It might seem as if all we have to do to make a protocol secure is append an authenticator to every message and, if we want confidentiality, encrypt the message.

-The other problem we have not yet solved is how to establish a session key.
-A session key is a symmetric-key cipher key generated on the fly and used for just one session.
+The second problem we have not yet solved is how to establish a session key.
+A session key is a secret-key cipher key generated on the fly and used for just one session.
 This too involves a nontrivial protocol.

 There is a core set of techniques used to ensure originality and timeliness in authentication protocols.
 We describe those techniques before moving on to particular protocols.